-The FAIR: 3 ways to Write Better Narrators and why you should care
+3 Ways to Write Better Narrators and Why You Should Care

 Why you should be more focused on writing amazing narrators to improve your stories & 3 important ways to approach THEM.

 Your readers will never forget a great narrator.
 They’re the ones who make the story come to life, and who can keep your readers engaged from start to finish.
 But what makes a great narrator?
 In this article, we’ll explore some tips and tricks to help you write better narrators for your stories.

 Did you know that one of the best ways to improve the quality of your manuscript is not to rewrite your characters, your plot, or add more tension (although those things may still be needed), but rather to strengthen your narrator?

 And no, I am NOT talking about narrative (the story).
 I am talking about the style and precision in which the story is told.
 The literal voice that comes across to the reader.
 The personality of your prose.
 That is a narrator.

 An even simpler definition would be POV, but I don't want to use the terms interchangeably because a narrator is actually so much more than that.
 It covers your choice of POV, your character's personality, your script (dialogue but better), your story's tone, your author's voice, how close you allow your reader to get, and more.